-COVID-19 is, rightfully, a critical health concern around the world right now — but the need for blood and platelet donations for cancer, anemia, and surgery patients hasn’t changed.
-The Red Cross is making accommodations for donors to safely give blood while minimizing the risk of COVID-19 infection.
+While the COVID-19 pandemic has shifted, the need for blood and platelet donations for cancer, anemia, and surgery patients hasn’t changed.
+The Red Cross is making accommodationsfor safe blood donation volunteer opportunities in Minneapolis, while minimizing the risk of COVID-19 infection.

 If you’re healthy, donating blood is a great way to give back to others in need in the community.
-There are several donation Red Cross donation sites across the Twin Cities — simply fill in your zip code and find one near you.
+There are several volunteer donation Red Cross donation opportunities across the Twin Cities — simply fill in your zip code and find a site near you.

 Deliver groceries for elderly neighbors and check in on vulnerable family or neighbors